rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

     ![HR App - UserID 77](./images/hack-lab2b-03.png "HR App - UserID 77")

-    - **On PDB1** (unsecured), as you can see, sensitive data like the `SSN` or `SIN` is readable by an authorized user.
+    - **On PDB1** (unsecured), as you can see, sensitive data like the `SSN` or `SIN` (same as the National Registration Number in Belgium) is readable by an authorized user.
 Or by a user the application THINKS is authorized (perhaps this session is a hacker using compromised account credentials)!

         ![HR App - SIN value for UserID 77 on PDB1](./images/hack-lab2b-04.png "HR App - SIN value for UserID 77 on PDB1")